femisystems/hylia/src/posts/sexual-violence-and-consent.md

 *They are your spouse is not consent*

-*They are drunk is not consent They are vulnerable is not consent They slept over is not consent They are free with you is not consent!
+*They are drunk is not consent*

+*They are vulnerable is not consent*

+*They slept over is not consent*

+*They are free with you is not consent!
 They said "maybe" is not consent!
 They slept on same bed with you is not consent
 "we" have done it before is not consent.*

-Consent is having somebody's **full permission** to do something, do not assume, always ask.
+Consent is having somebody's **full permission** to do something.
+Do not assume, always ask.

 There is really no way to prevent this act from happening But we can try by educating our ward on the appropriate measures to take and bringing them up appropriately.. but this is still not enough!
 These rapists will keep doing their thing, and it is right for us to keep seeking justice for their victims, especially the ones who have spoken out despite the hurdles and stigmatization they might face.